Cristian Ledesma (footballer, born 1982): Panathinaikos

 On 14 July 2016, Panathinaikos officially announced the transfer of Argentinian midfielder.
 The 33-year-old centre midfielder, who played for Santos last season, has signed a two-year contract with the Greens for an undisclosed fee.
 On 18 August 2016, Ledesma along with Marcus Berg was the scorer of goal from the penalty spot, helping Panathinaikos win the first leg of the Europa League playoffs and is set to qualify for the group stage, as the Greens crushed Danish Brøndby IF 3–0 at Leoforos stadium.
-On 2 October 2016, he scored with two penalty kicks, helping his club to achieve a 3–1 home win against Asteras Tripoli for the 4th day of the 2016–17 season.
+On 2 October 2016, he scored with two penalty kicks, helping his club to achieve a 3–1 home win against Asteras Tripolis for the 4th day of the 2016–17 season.

 On 28 December 2016, as expected, Panathinaikos parted ways with Ledesma.
 The Greens have officially announced the news, while the 34-year-old midfielder seems to be heading to Italy.